fatec-taquaritinga/organiser/README.md

 ---

-_**Organi**ser_ is a web framework focused on provinding the best developing and maintenance experience, benefiting from Ecmascript's new definitions, with support from [Babel](https://babeljs.io/).
+_**Organi**ser_ is a next-generation web framework, focused on provinding the best developing and maintenance experience, benefiting from Ecmascript's new definitions, with support from [Babel](https://babeljs.io/).

 Our goal is having an **organi**zed and **organi**c **ser**ver.
 But what does that mean?

 It means that you can bring complex highly scalable systems to life, with easy maintaining, without having to learn hard syntaxes.
-It is organized because of its well-known syntax, used in Spring Boot, for example, and it is organic because Organise makes sense: it is just like telling the server what it should do, in almost natural-like language.
+It is organized because of its well-known syntax, used in Spring Boot, for example, and it is organic because Organiser makes sense: it is just like telling the server what it should do, in almost natural-like language.

-Organiser works with _inversion of control_ principles, creating one of the most powerful environments for MVC development in Node.js, for example.
+Organiser works with _inversion of control_ principles, creating one of the most powerful environments for MVC development, for example, in Node.js.
 Just tell what you want through its _decorators_ and let the magic happen.

 ---